koor-tech/handbook.koor.tech/docs/company/brand-marketing.md

 - Use emojis to add emotion when it applies.
 - Ask questions and run polls (see poll ideas here [https://business.twitter.com/en/blog/engaging-twitter-poll-ideas.html](https://business.twitter.com/en/blog/engaging-twitter-poll-ideas.html)).
 - Do not express political views.
+- Use [Tweetdeck](https://tweetdeck.twitter.com/) for easier tweet scheduling.

-## Tweet Approval Process
+### Tweet Approval Process

 - All tweets should be posted to the Tweet Slack channel for approval.
-- Tweets are to be approved by Nolan, Doreen or Minza.
+- Tweets are to be approved by Alexander.
-- The main account handler is Doreen, although any team member can submit tweets.
+- The main account handler is Alexander, although any team member can submit tweets.

-## At which frequency should we tweet?
+### At which frequency should we tweet?

 - 1 to 2 times a week, in addition to our bi-weekly sprint updates

-## Who should we follow?
+### Who should we follow?

 - C-level and executives from successful and interesting start-ups.
 - Key stakeholders from the start-up scene.
-- New Cities / Charter Cities organizations, leaders, and influencers.
+- New leaders, and influencers in the cloud native and storage field.
 - Global Business magazines.
 - Media platforms focused on tech, big data and storage (i.e. Ceph, TechCrunch, etc).

-## What should we tweet?
+### What should we tweet?

 - Product updates and app features: #FridayFeature.
 - Media content from events taking place at (i.e. marathon, AIR events, Little Explorers, etc).
 - Original blog posts (**Note**: format links with Bitly).
 - Blog posts and news articles written by other platforms about: Urbanization in emerging markets, New Cities, and community building.

-## About hashtags
+### About hashtags

 - For tweets related to events at, the hashtag \# should be used.
 - For tweets related to news at, the hashtag \# should be used.